confluentinc/event-streaming-patterns/docs/compositional-patterns/pipeline.md

 WITH (KAFKA_TOPIC='orders_totaled', PARTITIONS=1, VALUE_FORMAT='AVRO')
 AS SELECT cust_id, items, name, address,
   REDUCE(TRANSFORM(items, i=> i->price ), 0E0, (i,x) => (i + x)) AS total
+FROM orders_enriched
-FROM orders_enriched EMIT CHANGES;
+EMIT CHANGES;
 ```

 ## Considerations
-The same stream of events may participate in multiple pipelines, and though each pipeline can be viewed as a stand-alone application, components may be playing a role in multiple pipelines.
+* The same event stream or table can participate in multiple pipelines.
+Because streams and tables are stored durably, applications have a lot of flexibility how and when they process the respective data, and they can do so independently from each other.
+* The various processing stages in a pipeline create their own derived streams/tables (such as the `orders_enriched` stream in the ksqlDB example above), which in turn can be used as input for other pipelines and applications.
+This allows for further and more complex composition and re-use of events throughout an organization.

 ## References
-This pattern was influenced by [Piple and Filters](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf but is much more powerful and flexible because it is using Kafka topics as the pipes.
+This pattern was influenced by [Pipes and Filters](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf.
+However, it is much more powerful and flexible because it is using [Event Streams](../event-stream/event-stream.md) as the pipes.